erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 # Overview

 This tutorial is meant to be performed in steps.
-After each of the steps, take some time to try it out yourself.
+After each of the steps, take some time to try it out yourself; there are suggestions for exercises after each main section.

 1. Learn about [pathway databases](#pathway-databases)